csu-hci-projects/FA25-Cosmic-Rockers/README.md

 ## Premise

-Cosmic Rockers is the name of a band who have learned of the planet system of .
-Hidden within the planets are Chordes, instruments of unimaginable beauty.
+Cosmic Rockers is the name of a band who have learned of the planet system of Rhythmia.
+Hidden within the planets are Chordes, instruments that procude otherworldy sounds.

 Your mission: Collect the Chordes at all costs.
 There are no ethical concerns regarding the local wildlife.